As always, this is really long. Feel free to skip bits.

 Alphonso Ford played only 11 games in the NBA.
-His first team was the Sonics, for whom he played 6 games on two ten day contracts at the end of the 1993/94 season, and, after an unsuccessful training camp stint with the Clippers in 1994, Ford played 5 more games (and 98 minutes) on a ten day contract from the Sixers in March 1995.
+His first team was the Sonics, for whom he played six games on two ten-day contracts at the end of the 1993/94 season, and, after an unsuccessful training camp stint with the Clippers in 1994, Ford played five more games (and 98 minutes) on a ten-day contract from the Sixers in March 1995.
 He never played in the NBA again.

 The following season, however, Ford returned to action.
-And he didn't just return to action as a shell of his former self; instead, he came back and absolutely wrecked shit.
+And he didn’t just return to action as a shell of his former self; instead, he came back and absolutely wrecked fools.
 Ford spent a year with Sporting Athenes, and then signed with Peristeri for two seasons in the 1999 offseason.
-Once there, he averaged 22.5ppg, 4.1rpg and 2.8apg in his first season, and followed it up with 23.7ppg, 4.2rpg and 3.0apg the following year.
-The 2000-01 season also saw Ford play in the Euroleague for the first time, where he averaged a whopping 26.0 points, 4.1 rebounds and 2.7 assists per game.
+Once there, he averaged 22.5 ppg, 4.1 rpg and 2.8 apg in his first season, and followed it up with 23.7 ppg, 4.2 rpg and 3.0 apg the following year.
+The 2000-01 season also saw Ford play in the EuroLeague for the first time, where he averaged a whopping 26.0 points, 4.1 rebounds and 2.7 assists per game.

-If you understand European basketball, you'll understand how difficult that is to do.
-For comparison's sake, the current scoring leaders in this year's Euroleague are Matt Walsh (23ppg in 4 games), followed by Linas Kleiza (18.3ppg in 6 games).
-Ford averaged his 24.8 points through 20 games, not 6.
+If you understand European basketball, you’ll understand how difficult that is to do.
+For comparison’s sake, the current scoring leaders in this year’s EuroLeague are Matt Walsh (23 ppg in four games), followed by Linas Kleiza (18.3 ppg in six games).
+Ford averaged his 24.8 points through 20 games, not six.
 And while Matt Walsh and Linas Kleiza are both outstanding shooters, neither of them has leukaemia to deal with.
 Those numbers are freaking enormous, and the context in which they were created makes them other-worldly.

-In the 2001-02 season, now a member of Olympiakos, Ford continued to pour it on.
-He averaged 24.8 points, 4.8 rebounds and 3.2 assists in the Euroleague, as well as 21.6 points, 4.4 rebounds and 3.6 assists.
+In the 2001-02 season, now a member of Olympiacos, Ford continued to pour it on.
+He averaged 24.8 points, 4.8 rebounds and 3.2 assists in the EuroLeague, as well as 21.6 points, 4.4 rebounds and 3.6 assists in Greek league play.
 He left Greece after the 2002 season due to budget cuts, and signed with Siena in Italy, where his numbers dropped slightly.
-Yet he still averaged 19.1ppg in the Italian league and 17.9ppg in the Euroleague.
+Yet he still averaged 19.1 ppg in the Italian league and 17.9 ppg in the EuroLeague.
 And he also still had leukaemia.

 After making Scavolini’s season for them, Ford retired in August 2004.
 He died less than three weeks later.